SVLTA-Bench/virtualhome-SVLTA/README.md

 # VirtualHome for SVLTA Benchmark

-**Note:** If you want to use this repo to generate your own Visual-Language Temporal Alignment Benchmark, you need to pay attention to these functions and parameters in `./simulation/unity_simulator/comm_unity.py`.
+**Note:** If you want to use this repo to generate your own Synthetic Visual-Language Temporal Alignment Benchmark, you need to pay attention to these functions and parameters in `./simulation/unity_simulator/comm_unity.py`.

 - `function`: render_script